nurhafsah-89/data-analyst-portfolio/project-vista/README.md

 # 🚀 Project Vista – Automation Solution

+🔒 Code & Data Availability
+Due to the use of API keys and sensitive operational data, the full implementation and datasets are not included in this public repository.
+A sanitized version of the code and sample outputs can be prepared upon request.

+💻 Demo or walkthrough can be provided if needed.

 ## 📌 Overview
 Developed an automation solution to extract and transform unstructured shipment data (PDF/Image) into structured Excel format, improving efficiency and reducing manual processing effort.